ralucaportase/flot-charting-plugin/README.md

 What is a chart
 ---------------

-A chart takes as input data points at different times, accumulates them into an internal buffer (called a history buffer) of certain size and shows them as as continous graph.
+A chart takes as input data points at different times, accumulates them into an internal buffer (called a history buffer) of certain size and shows them as a continous graph.

 How to use
 ----------